CptS 260 Assignment 4

 that contain your test cases so you don't have to repeatedly type in a lot of numbers.)

-function should contain calls to readnums
+Your main function should contain calls to readnums and sort

 to thoroughly test them.
 We will look at your tests and also apply tests of our own to your

-functions.
+readnums and sort functions.
 Make sure that you preserve all

 callee-save registers and that your functions do not write anything in the data segment outside the